giovannimanetti11/Simple-donation/README.md

-# Simple Donation Module for Nuxt 3
+# Simple donation module for Nuxt 3

 This module provides a straightforward donation component for Nuxt 3 projects, integrating PayPal for one-time donations in EUR.